 With no international travel, the March Hong Kong jewelry show was delayed to May, although a further delay is very possible.

 In China, New Year’s and Valentine’s Day were lost due to the outbreak, and there is no additional jewelry buying holiday soon, which will hurt the recovery of diamond centers.

 The year started strong in Israel following the 2019 holiday season, providing a sense of optimism in the local market.
 Solid demand from the US market continued from December with a focus on typical American goods: GHI colors in SI-I1 with a focus on over-sizes.
 Third-quarter rounds were in continued demand as were small pointers, and shortages were reported.
 Good demand was also reported for emerald and pear shapes.

-All that came to a complete stop as soon as COVID-19 hit the US market.
+All that came to a complete stop as soon as COVID-19 hit the US market late in Q1 2020.
 The halt in flights, social distancing, and then the store closures hit the Israeli diamond industry hard.

 Israel’s international diamond trade was slashed in half in Q1 2020, with February trade cut by 75% year over year.
 With less reliance on bank financing, the drop in the stock markets was another blow, adding to diamond traders’ lack of confidence.
 The fear of an eminent and drawn out recession led diamond companies to send most of their employees home on forced vacation.